7 Signs You Grew Up With Emotionally Immature Parents (And Why They Still Affect You)

 3. You felt responsible for other people’s emotions

 You learned to read the room quickly.
 You could sense shifts in mood before anyone said a word.
+As a child of emotionally immature parents, you may have felt responsible for other people's feelings, constantly monitoring and trying to manage the emotional climate at home.

 Why this still affects you